Five injured in circus fall; Nik Wallenda unhurt

 - Daredevil Nik Wallenda was uninjured

-(CNN)Five performers were injured Wednesday after tumbling from a high-wire act during a circus practice in Sarasota, Florida, officials said.
+(CNN)Five performers were injured Wednesday after tumbling at least 25 feet from a high wire during a circus rehearsal in Sarasota, Florida, officials said.

-One performer is listed as a trauma alert, according to a tweet from the Sarasota County government.
+Four patients were listed as trauma patients, according to a tweet from the Sarasota County government.

 The incident occurred as eight performers practiced on the high wire for Circus Sarasota's Friday show.
 One performer lost balance, according to Pedro Reis, founder and CEO of the Circus Arts Conservatory.

-The five performers fell 25 to 30 feet, said Drew Winchester with Sarasota Fire Rescue.

-Rios said the rigging did not collapse.
+Reis said the rigging did not collapse.
 It was not clear whether was a safety net in place.

+Three performers were being treated at Sarasota Memorial Hospital, where two were listed in critical condition and one is in guarded condition, said Dr. Alan Brockhurst, medical director of the hospital's trauma center.
+The three are expected to survive, he said.

+"They're extremely lucky, given the high of the fall that they survived," Brockhurst said.

 Wallenda wowed audiences when he crossed tightropes over landmarks like the Grand Canyon, Niagara Falls and the downtown Chicago skyline.